SitanHuang/ledg/README.md

 ### Features
 #### ledg only features
+- batch modifications
   - `edit` command that pulls up filtered entries into a text editor and saves your changes
+  - `modify` command for batch modifications
-- `add` and `modify` command that adds entries in one line
+  - `add` command that adds entries in one line
-  - great for automated entries
 - scripting via eval command
 - git integration
 - tracker based budgeting
   - budget with filters rather than accounts
 - entry properties as JS object properties
   - faster filtering
+- auto file splitting based on year

 #### Common Ledger Features
 - multicurrency and price table
-- auto file splitting based on year
 - envelope based budgeting
 - book closure
 - similar performance as the ledger-cli